Best practices for maintenance of FRF in turbine EHC system

 7. Short fluid life

-The result is poor EHC system reliability and reduced turbine availability.
+This leads to low EHC system reliability and lower turbine availability.

 Parameter unit value